 Coronado National Memorial

 As their website states, “Birds abound at Coronado National Memorial,” and the same can be said for mammal and other reptile species as well.
 Coronado National Memorial is a crucial link in the wildlife corridor that connects APFF Bavispe and Tucson.
-This protected area, part of the National Parks System, provides safe haven for the animals that make a pit stop in this beautiful natural area.
+This protected area, part of the National Parks System, provides a safe haven for the animals that make a pit stop in this beautiful natural area.
 However, this passage is becoming harder and harder for wildlife since border wall construction became a reality.
 Now, Coronado National Memorial is physically cut off from the rest of the wildlife corridor by a wall that is impenetrable for wildlife.
 Or so we thought.

 In October of 2019, SIA staff travelled to Coronado National Memorial and witnessed firsthand the presence of wildlife tracks right on the fence!
 Animals like black bears and javelina are still, somehow, fighting their way past this fence to continue their natural movement across the landscape.
 Seeing these tracks inspired us to intensify our monitoring of the area and deploy our Wildlife at the Wall project!